koalagang/awesome-browserless/README.md

 Web browsers suck
 The modern web is slow and bloated.
 It is coated in malicious trackers and adverts.
 The traditional method of browsing (using graphical web browsers) is also clunky.
-Moreover, algorithms, clickbait and censorship are used to further manipulate us.
+Moreover, algorithms, clickbait and biased/unfactual news are used to further manipulate us.
 There are a few ways to go about solving this issue:
 1. Use an alternative web protocol such as [Gopher](https://www.youtube.com/watch?v=-mzjYC5aWkk) or [Gemini](https://www.youtube.com/watch?v=K-en4nEV5Xc) - *although seemingly promising, these will likely never become mainstream*
 2. Use a text-based browser such as Lynx or w3m - *plenty of websites do not function well without JavaScript*
 3. Use superior software where possible (see below) - *can be tinkered with and designed for their specific purpose*